bookofproofs/bookofproofs.github.io/_sources/history/19th-century/cannon.md

 **Annie Jump Cannon** was an American astronomer whose work led to the Harvard Stellar Classification Scheme.

 ### Mathematical Profile (Excerpt):
-* Wilson Cannon was a Delaware shipbuilder and state senator who had four children with his first wife Ann Scotten (1818-1859), namely Henry White Cannon (born 1845), Ella Cannon (born about 1847), Mary Elizabeth Cannon (born 1850) and Hattie Hester Cannon (born 1856).
-* Annie, the subject of this biography, was the eldest of Wilson's three children with his second wife, Mary Jump, having two younger brothers, Wilson Lee Cannon (born about 1866) and Robert Barrett Cannon (born about 1869).
-* Mary Jump had a childhood interest in star-gazing and is credited with having initially inspired daughter Annie to pursue an interest in astronomy.
 * It was with Mary's encouragement of the subject that Annie would, in the attic of their house using an old astronomy textbook, learn the constellations and identify stars.
-* It was also from her mother that Annie learnt household economics, something she would later put to use in the organisation of her research.
 * One of the first to enrol, from 1880 Annie attended Wellesley College in Massachusetts, one of the top academic schools for women at the time.
 * Annie returned to Wellesley for graduate study in mathematics, physics and astronomy.
 * Under the guidance of Professor Sarah Frances Whiting (1847-1927), one of the few female physicists in the United States at the time, Annie gained an interest in the spectroscopic analysis of light.